bartromgens/climatemaps/README.md

 ## Dependencies

 ##### GDAL
-GDAL is needed for the gdal2tiles.py script that creates map-tiles from a single images (matplotlib plot).
+GDAL is needed for the gdal2tiles.py script that creates map-tiles from a single image (matplotlib plot).

 Install GDAL with conda to prevent the need to install a hugh number of system level dependencies:
 ```bash